 Your participation sharing "your case" on the newly started thread will be highly appreciated and much welcome!

-Thank you for your invaluable response and comments to me which should be also nice reference and of interest for many people following this wonderful thread!
-Keith_W said: Of course it is possible to tweak the volume of each driver on the fly by simply twiddling the knobs on each volume trim, but why would I want to do that?
+Of course it is possible to tweak the volume of each driver on the fly by simply twiddling the knobs on each volume trim, but why would I want to do that?
 I carefully set up the system by measuring the volume of each driver and adjusted the trim.
 Then I taped over the volume controls and I don't touch them under any circumstances.

 Again, I well understand and highly respect your above policy and approach of "fix and tape" the relative gain knobs in analog amplifier level.

-As I repeatedly shared, however, at least in my case, I still would like to have my more-or-less freedom in relative gain (tonality) control on-the-fly at analog level, even though I usually "fix" (but I do not tape) each of the gain knobs of my four integrated amplifiers at my standard/default positions optimized for my daily classical music listening.
+As I repeatedly shared, however, at least in my case, I still would like to have my more-or-less freedom in relative gain (tonality) control on-the-fly at analog level, even though I usually "fix" (but I do not tape;)) each of the gain knobs of my four integrated amplifiers at my standard/default positions optimized for my daily classical music listening.
 Of course, I too have some relative gain adjustments also in my DSP configuration.

 I occasionally further fine tune, however, the relative gains (tonality) (within about +/- 5 dB range) in analog amplifier level depending on genre of music, recording quality, age-dependent hearing decline of specific audience(s), etc.

 Just for example, when I enjoy my beloved smooth jazz trio music albums of Karel Boehlee Trio (rather soft-side recordings, ref. here), I boost-up my midrange (driven by ACCUPHASE E-460) about 3.4 dB for best fit to my jazz listening preference.
-This is just my personal preference and "freedom", even though I well understand that some (or many?) people here in ASR Forum would criticize (or blame) me by saying "such a tonality tuning depending on genre (or on recording quality) of music tracks would be blasphemy or heresy in HiFi audio listening!" , but I do not care it, please let me enjoy music based on my preferences and my tuning style!
+This is just my personal preference and "freedom", even though I well understand that some (or many?) people here in ASR Forum would criticize (or blame) me by saying "such a tonality tuning depending on genre (or on recording quality) of music tracks would be blasphemy or heresy in HiFi audio listening!" , but I do not care it:D, please let me enjoy music based on my preferences and my tuning style!

-You would please find a typical case here: - A serious jazz fanatic friend came to my home for audio sessions using my multichannel multi-driver multi-way multi-amplifier stereo system:#438
+- A serious jazz fanatic friend came to my home for audio sessions using my multichannel multi-driver multi-way multi-amplifier stereo system: #438

 The flexible on-the-fly tonality fine tuning (especially in high-Fq zone covered by tweeters and super-tweeters) compensating possible age-dependent slight hearing decline would be a little more serious issue when I would invite "various" music-lover guests to our audio listening session at my listening room.